 GenEQ Spotlight: Michael Iemma

-September 20, 2013 by Noël Gordon, HRC Foundation Coordinator
+September 20, 2013 by Noël Gordon, Foundation Project Manager

 Michael Iemma never set out to be a LGBT activist.
 His love of theater, imagery and storytelling eventually led him to question the messages he received about his sexual orientation and the depictions he saw of LGBT people.
 Now a senior at Emerson College in Boston, Michael is looking to break the mold of LGBT characters and take them to new heights with his short animated film, Stitch.
 Recently, Iemma sat down with the HRC Blog to chat about his journey to become an "accidental activist."

 Q: Thank you for allowing us to do this interview.
 Tell me – how did you first get involved with LGBT activism?

 Growing up, I had never really done any sort of activism.
 I had initially gone to school for musical theater.
 But then I got more into singing and transferred to the Berklee College of Music in Boston.
 While at Berklee, I started to look for unique ways to pay my tuition and and really gravitated toward film scholarships.
 I started writing skits, filming short films, and and something just clicked.
 It was the most effective way of expressing myself I had ever experienced.
 That’s how I fell in love with filmmaking.